JoshuaSpann/sim-monitor/docs/waveforms.md

 #### The `linear` Property

 The `linear` prop controls whether to render the waveform in a linear-graph style or not.
-By default, all waveforms are assumed to have a curve to them.
+By default, all waveforms are assumed to have a curve to them:

 ![A waveform with the default curve assigned](img/waveform.linear=false.png)

 The default value is to smooth the x and y curve control points by a value of `2`.
-If `linear` is set, then it accomplishes the same thing as setting `curve.smooth` equal to `0`.
+If `linear` is set, then it accomplishes the same thing as setting `curve.smooth` equal to `0`:

 ![The same waveform but with linear set to true](img/waveform.linear=true.png)